Bindings are made of parts, it’s a fact. Some last forever, some need replacing. Find our collection of Hagan (ATK)

 Titanium Forks - Even with the fancy treatment on the titanium forks, they notch.
 At least they don’t cost an arm and a leg.
 Price is for a set of two and includes screws.
 Works with the Ultra and older ZR bindings.

 Heel Flaps - The bits of metal that flip onto the pins of the Ultra & ZR bindings, allowing you to ascend.
 Comes with the washers and screw to hold them in.
 Sold individually.

-Core Freeride Spacer - A stomp pad with micro-adjustable thickness and an elastic anti-friction device that sits under the heel of the boot, eliminating the gap between your heel and the ski.
+Core Freeride Spacers - A stomp pad with micro-adjustable thickness and an elastic anti-friction device that sits under the heel of the boot, eliminating the gap between your heel and the ski.
 Does not work with the newer "Pro" bindings with heel brakes, these are for the "Core" version with toe brakes.
 Sold in pairs, each weighing 28g.

 Mounting Screw 11mm - #3 Pozidrive screws with ISO standard thread pitch for mounting.
 Used for Ultra and ZR heel pieces.